Keith Gill: Regulatory issues

 On February 4, 2021, it was announced that William Galvin, the Massachusetts Secretary of the Commonwealth, wrote to Gill's previous employer MassMutual to investigate whether or not Gill or the company broke any rules related to his activities in promoting the GameStop stock.
-A week earlier, Galvin had called for a 30-day suspension of trading in GameStop securities and insisted that the share price was "irrational."
+A week earlier, Galvin had called for a 30-day suspension of trading in GameStop securities and insisted that the share price was "irrational".
 Gill testified to the House Financial Services Committee on February 18, 2021, saying: "I did not solicit anyone to buy or sell the stock for my own profit", and "I like the stock."

 In September 2021, MassMutual was fined $4 million by Massachusetts regulators for failing to supervise Gill's trading and online activity.
-The consent order entered by Secretary Galvin’s office against MassMutual alleged that Gill had executed approximately 1,700 trades on behalf of three other individuals, and appeared intended to suggest that Gill had engaged in manipulation of GameStop’s share price.
-However, an attorney for Gill said that those trades were executed for "three family members" and that "[l]ess than 5 percent of the trades in those accounts were in GME"—raising speculation that Secretary Galvin’s office had selectively omitted detail of Gill’s conduct to fit a narrative consistent with the statements he had made in January.
+The consent order entered by Secretary Galvin's office against MassMutual alleged that Gill had executed approximately 1,700 trades on behalf of three other individuals, and appeared to suggest that Gill had engaged in manipulation of GameStop's share price.
+However, an attorney for Gill said that those trades were executed for "three family members" and that "[l]ess than 5 percent of the trades in those accounts were in GME"—raising speculation that Secretary Galvin's office had selectively omitted detail of Gill's conduct to fit a narrative consistent with the statements he had made in January.

 In October 2021, the Securities and Exchange Commission released a 45-page report that acknowledged that "People may disagree about the prospects of GameStop and the other meme stocks" and did not indicate that any market manipulation had occurred.